swiftlang/swift/CONTRIBUTING.md

 Code Templates

-As mentioned in the Community Overview, the license and copyright protections for Swift.org code are called out at the top of every source code file.
+The license and copyright protections for Swift.org code are called out at the top of every source code file.
 On the rare occasion you contribute a change that includes a new source file, ensure that the header is filled out appropriately.

 For Swift source files the code header should look this: